jiaweixiao/AIFM/README.md

 ### Build Shenango and AIFM (on all nodes)
 For all nodes, clone our github repo in a same path, say, your home directory.

 AIFM relies on Shenango's threading and TCP runtime.

+The ib device name should be hard coded with `strncmp(ibv_get_device_name(ib_dev), "mlx5", 4)` in file `runtime/net/directpath/mlx5/mlx5_init.c`.

+The ib device port should also be hard coded with `dp.port = 0` in file `shenango/iokernel/dpdk.c`.

 The `build_all.sh` script in repo root compiles both Shenango and AIFM automatically.
 ```
 ./build_all.sh
 ```